Police in multiple parishes arrested 2 suspects in connection with 60 burglaries

 “That lets you know they cased the place out, to know exactly where to go into.
 Because they went right into where the safe was at,” said Edwards.

 Detectives say the duo may be involved in crimes in Mississippi and Texas, those investigations are ongoing.
-Adams and Cormier were picked up in Rapides parish.
-The Catahoula Parish Sheriff is calling these suspects professionals…in and out within minutes.
+Adams and Cormier were picked up in Rapides Parish.
+The Catahoula Parish Sheriff is calling these suspects professionals because they were in and out within minutes.